Revealed Preferences of One-Sided Matching: Abstract

 \section{Abstract}

 Consider the object allocation (one-sided matching) model of \citet{SS74}.
-When final allocations are observed but agents' preferences are unknown, can the allocation be in the core?
-This is a one-sided analogue of \citet{ELSY13}.
-I build a model in which the strict core is testable (``rationalizability'') based on types of agents who share preferences.
-I find if and only if conditions for an allocation to be rationalizable.
-The main theorem also partially identifies the set of preferences which rationalize an allocation when possible.
+When final allocations are observed but agents\textquoteright{} preferences are unknown, when might the allocation be in the core?
+This is a one-sided analogue of the model in \citet{ELSY13}.
+I build a model in which the strict core is testable -- an allocation is \textquotedblleft rationalizable\textquotedblright{} if there is a preference profile putting it in the core.
+In this manner, I develop a theory of the revealed preferences of one-sided matching.
+I study rationalizability in both non-transferrable and transferrable utility settings.
+In the non-transferrable utility setting, an allocation is rationalizable if and only if: whenever agents with the same preferences are in the same potential trading cycle, they receive the same allocation.
+In the transferrable utility setting, an allocation is rationalizable if and only if: there exists a price vector supporting the allocation as a competitive equilibrium; or equivalently, it satisfies a cyclic monotonicity condition.
+The proofs leverage simple graph theory and combinatorial optimization and tie together classic theories of consumer demand revealed preferences and competitive equilibrium.